MakinaHQ/docs/docs/concepts/Caliber/makina-vm.md

 ## Instructions

 Instructions are a core innovation of Makina, offering a highly flexible yet controlled execution model.
-They define and constrain the Operator’s available actions in a given strategy, enabling seamless interaction with a wide array of external smart contracts while maintaining strict operational boundaries.
+They define and constrain the Operator's available actions in a given strategy, enabling seamless interaction with a wide array of external smart contracts while maintaining strict operational boundaries.

 ### Weiroll

 MakinaVM is built on [Enso Weiroll](https://github.com/EnsoBuild/enso-weiroll), an extended implementation of the original [Weiroll](https://github.com/weiroll/weiroll) command-chaining framework developed by [Nick Johnson](https://github.com/Arachnid), [Dean Eigenmann](https://github.com/decanus), and [other](https://github.com/weiroll/weiroll/graphs/contributors) open-source contributors.
-Enso’s version enhances Weiroll’s capabilities, making it more flexible and suited for advanced execution models.
+Enso's version enhances Weiroll's capabilities, making it more flexible and suited for advanced execution models.

 Weiroll enables stateful multicalls by allowing the output of one call to be used as input for subsequent calls.
 This makes it possible to chain multiple function calls together, with data passed through each execution step.
 Moreover, Weiroll supports the generalized execution of any set of interactions across any protocol.